 First and foremost: you have to practice what you preach, you have to walk the talk, or in other words, if you want to encourage someone’s creativity, be creative!
 Show them.
 Don’t tell them.
 Be a role model for exercising creativity and they will follow.

 Creativity is to be handled with respect and care.
 Therefore, you have to create a special and suitable physical environment for creativity exercises.
-Such environment should be comfortable and enabling, and guarded from outside disruptions.
+Such environment should be comfortable and be enabling and guarded against outside disruptions.

 Some of the following creativity exercises require certain materials.
 Be sure to provide these materials.
 You should probably provide additional materials that are not directly related to your planned exercises, in case your students will come up with fresh ideas and require materials to realize them.